 If it's a purple foliage that you desire, try Persian shield (Strobilanthes), purple spidewort (Tradescantia), blood leaf (Iresine) or Joseph's coat (Alternanthera).
 All of these make vibrant additions to container plantings and offset annual and perennial displays at the front of your border.

 Dahlias are wonderful complements to any perennial border.
-They pair well with the bold foliage of cannas or the wild architectural structure of honey bush (Melianthus) and the castor bean plant (Ricinus).
+They pair well with the bold foliage of cannas or the wild architectural structure of honey bush (Melianthus).
 Dahlias are demanding and insist on nutrient-rich, garden soil that is high in organic matter, a sunny spot and generous feeding and watering throughout the season.
 Several of the cultivars, with dark, bronze foliage such as the classic 'Bishop of Llandaff', 'David Howard' and 'Fascination', stay a reasonable height (2 to 3 feet) and are easy to grow.
 The Gallery Series of Dahlias are fairly new on the market and ideal for the no fuss gardener.
 They have a nice bushy shape, fantastic flowers and only grow to 1½ feet tall so they require no staking.